Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Experiments

-The average performances across the five environments are presented in Figure \ref{fig:average_performance}.
-The results show that the proposed method KLENT achieves the most efficient learning on average.
+\paragraph{Results.} The average performances across the five environments are presented in Figure \ref{fig:average_performance}.
+The results show that our agent KLENT achieves the most efficient learning on average.
 In particular, the results indicate several-fold efficiency gains.
 For example, Gumbel AlphaZero required 300 million simulator evaluations to reach an average win rate of 50\%, whereas KLENT required only 75 million, representing a fourfold efficiency gain.

 The detailed performances in each environment are also presented in Figure \ref{fig:performance}.
 In Animal Shogi and Gardner Chess, where search-based approaches demonstrate high performance with moderate number of simulator evaluations, KLENT achieves competitive efficiency.
 In 9x9 Go, Hex, and Othello, where search-based approaches require substantial training resources, KLENT demonstrates significantly higher efficiency.
-In Appendix H, even in the comparison with an equal amount of test-time search, KLENT also shows a higher win rate compared to state-of-the-art Gumbel AlphaZero.
-In summary, our experimental results show that KLENT achieves higher win rates than search-based approaches under the same test-time computational budget, for both policies with and without test-time search.
+This pattern is reflected in the branching-factor statistics in Table~\ref{table:game-environments}, where the branching factor is measured as the mean number of legal actions.
+In Animal Shogi and Gardner Chess, where the branching factors are 7.5 and 9.5, KLENT and search-based methods are competitive.
+In contrast, in 9x9 Go and Hex, where the factors are 42.3 and 90.6, KLENT shows a clearer advantage.
+This is consistent with the intuition that larger branching factors increase MCTS simulator-evaluation budgets, whereas KLENT avoids look-ahead search.

+We attribute the efficiency of KLENT to two design choices.
+First, KLENT updates the policy analytically via regularization, rather than using MCTS outputs, which reduces simulator evaluations and neural network inferences per decision.
+Second, KLENT uses \(\lambda\)-returns as value targets instead of the Monte Carlo returns commonly used in search-based methods, improving target stability in value learning; our ablation results support this effect.
+Together, analytical policy updates and stable value targets appear to be the main drivers of KLENT's high learning efficiency.

+We also evaluated AlphaZero, Gumbel AlphaZero and KLENT in matches with test-time MCTS.
+For each method, we used the checkpoint trained after 800 million simulator evaluations.
+For KLENT, we adopted the Gumbel AlphaZero MCTS at test time.
+All agents including baseline opponent used MCTS with 800 rollouts in matches.
+The results in Table~\ref{table:ttc} show that KLENT attains high win rates in average even when equipped with test-time MCTS.